-- Outstanding quality of the applicant's high school record. - 2.
-Satisfactory performance on the SAT I or ACT. - A letter from the applicant stating his/her reason for wishing to enter the University before graduation from high school. - 4.
-A letter of approval from the legal guardian(s) and the high school.
+- 1. Outstanding quality of the applicant's high school record. - 2.
+A letter of recommendation from the high school counselor or principal. - 3.
+Satisfactory performance on the SAT I or ACT. - 4.
+A letter from the applicant stating his/her reason for wishing to enter the University before graduation from high school. - 5.
+A letter of approval from the legal guardian(s).